Regency Centers Reports Fourth Quarter and Full Year 2022 Results

 Reported results are preliminary and not final until the filing of the Company’s Form 10-K with the SEC and, therefore, remain subject to adjustment.

-The Company has published forward-looking statements and additional financial information in its fourth quarter 2021 supplemental package that may help investors estimate earnings.
-A copy of the Company’s fourth quarter 2021 supplemental package will be available on the Company's website at investors.regencycenters.com or by written request to: Investor Relations, Regency Centers Corporation, One Independent Drive, Suite 114, Jacksonville, Florida, 32202.
+The Company has published forward-looking statements and additional financial information in its fourth quarter 2022 supplemental package that may help investors estimate earnings.
+A copy of the Company’s fourth quarter 2022 supplemental package will be available on the Company's website at investors.regencycenters.com or by written request to: Investor Relations, Regency Centers Corporation, One Independent Drive, Suite 114, Jacksonville, Florida, 32202.
 The supplemental package contains more detailed financial and property results including financial statements, an outstanding debt summary, acquisition and development activity, investments in partnerships, information pertaining to securities issued other than common stock, property details, a significant tenant rent report and a lease expiration table in addition to earnings and valuation guidance assumptions.
-The information provided in the supplemental package is unaudited and includes non-GAAP measures, and there can be no assurance that the information will not vary from the final information in the Company’s Form 10-K for the year-ended December 31, 2021.
+The information provided in the supplemental package is unaudited and includes non-GAAP measures, and there can be no assurance that the information will not vary from the final information in the Company’s Form 10-K for the period ended December 31, 2022.
 Regency may, but assumes no obligation to, update information in the supplemental package from time to time.